MichaIng/DietPi-Docs/docs/software/system_stats.md

 === "Multiple nodes"

     From DietPi v8.0 on, you can install DietPi-Dashboard as backend only node, with does not include an own web interface.
 Such backend only nodes can then be accessed from another full DietPi-Dashboard frontend/web interface.
+Additional nodes would need to be added manually into configuration file located at:

+    ```
+    /opt/dietpi-dashboard/config.toml
+    ```

+    When doing changes, you need to restart the service afterwards:

+    ```sh
+    systemctl restart dietpi-dashboard
+    ```

     !!! hint "Full DietPi-Dashboard nodes with frontend included can currently not be accessed from other frontends."